 I looked around.
 I hadn’t noticed that the only adults left in the room were my Uncle Phil, who co-owned the restaurant, and the hired staff.
 Once again, I was the last to know.

 The streets north of Detroit formed a perfect grid with the riverfront being ground zero and Eight Mile Road serving as the legal and psychological border.
-As the numbers got bigger, the grass turned greener and the people got whiter.
+As the street numbers got bigger, the grass turned greener and the people got whiter.
 While most people stayed on one side or the other, my family crossed the line every day, going back and forth between home and work.
 This time, our van had passed our home on Nine Mile and we went further north than I had ever been.

 With the entire family stuffed in the van, my dad drove to Sixteen Mile.
 A sign at the freeway exit read, “Troy, the city of tomorrow… today.”
 Our destination turned out to be a new subdivision full of half-built homes and mounds of dirt with wooden “sold” signs.
 We pulled into the driveway of a two-story house with a two-car garage and drab olive siding.